scala-js/scala-js-website/doc/sjs-for-js/es6-to-scala-part2.md

 A {% scaladoc collection.Map %} consists of pairs of keys and values.
 Both keys and values can be of any valid Scala type, unlike in JavaScript where an `Object` may only contain `string` keys (the new ES6 {% jsdoc Map %} allows using other types as keys, but supports only referential equality for comparing keys).
-As keys must be unique, a `Map` is a great way to store information you need to look up later.

 JavaScript `Object` doesn't really have methods for using it as a map, although you can iterate over the keys with {% jsdoc Object.keys Object.keys %}.
 When using `Object` as a map, most developers use utility libraries like